smartsheet-platform/smartsheet-python-sdk/README.md

 This library is intended to simplify connecting to the [Smartsheet API](https://smartsheet.redoc.ly) from Python applications.

 ## System Requirements
-The SDK currently supports Python 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10, pypy, and pypy3.
+The SDK currently supports Python 3.6, 3.7, 3.8, 3.9, 3.10, pypy, and pypy3.
+Integrations built on previous versions may still function, but Smartsheet recommends staying current with the Python end-of-life guidelines.
-**Note:** Python version 3.4 or higher is required for Unicode support, for example, if your Smartsheet data includes non-ASCII characters.
+**Note:** Python version 3.6 or higher is required for Unicode support, for example, if your Smartsheet data includes non-ASCII characters.

 The following packages are required.